-The programme is presented on a full time basis and the closing date for applications is 16 September.
+The programme is presented on a full time basis and the closing date for applications is the end of August.

-HSC.12.5.1 Faculty specific rules and requirements of the programme
+HSC.11.5.1 Faculty specific rules and requirements of the programme

 Candidates should be in possession of an applicable Bachelor's degree with third year Psychology or should have passed third year level with Development Psychology and Psychopathology (undergraduate) as part of a curriculum, as well as an average of 65% in all Psychology modules.